anpol/DispatchKit/README.rst

 Feedback is Welcome
 ===================

-Feel free to ask any questions and provide your suggestions on Twitter, follow `@DispatchKit`_.
+Follow `@DispatchKit`_ on Twitter.
+Feel free to ask questions and provide your suggestions.

 License